mkhafidm/brain-tumor-image-classification/README.md

 ---

 ## Results (Best Model)
-The best performance is achieved using **VGG16 with data augmentation**:
+The best performance is achieved using **VGG16 without data augmentation**:

 - **Accuracy**: **91.23%**
 - Improved performance across all tumor classes